munagekar/m4all/README.md

  - Android: Grab the Apk from Github.
 Install and you are ready to go
  - Linux: You need to get Kivy with all dependencies and run it
  - Windows: Need to get Kivy and all dependencies and run it.
+ - IOS: Need to get Kivy and all dependencies and run it,should work hopefully , not Tested.

 Features
 --------